develop-biology/language.development/README.md

 # Eons Language of Development

+**THIS PAGE IS DEPRECATED**
+For the latest, see our work on Elderlang: https://github.com/elderlang/elderlang

 This repo describes the Eons Language of Development specification and provides interpreters where appropriate.
 This spec supersedes all other naming conventions of Eons.